 Catharine DeLong is a music-thanatologist in New York City.
 She delivers music vigils to Visiting Nurse Service of New York hospice patients, to palliative patients at Bellevue Hospital, and to others approaching the end of life.
 Catharine is a graduate of the Chalice of Repose Project, and is also certified through Music-Thanatology Association International.
 She is an ordained interfaith minister affiliated with the One Spirit Learning Alliance.

 Paul Denniston created Grief Yoga, which blends many branches of yoga and movement to compassionately locate healing after loss.
 He teaches this practice to cancer support groups; bereavement groups; addiction groups; workshops on healing after a breakup, divorce, or betrayal; and is also trained in Heart Touch Massage for the dying.
 Paul has taught Grief Yoga to over 6,000 therapists, counselors, and health care professionals around the world.

 Henry Fersko-Weiss is a Licensed Clinical Social Worker (LCSW), former hospice social worker and manager, as well as the Executive Director of INELDA.
 He is credited with starting the very first end of life doula program at a hospice in the U.S. He co-founded INELDA to help train doulas and build doula programs in end of life care settings.
 In 2017, Conari Press published his book on doula work, Caring for the Dying: The Doula Approach to a Meaningful Death, which was recognized by the Library Journal, as one of the best books of 2017.

 David Kessler is a grief and loss specialist.
 He is the author of the new best bestselling book, Finding Meaning: The Sixth Stage of Grief.
 He also has two with Elisabeth Kübler-Ross, On Grief and Grieving and Life Lessons.
-His most recent book, You Can Heal Your Heart: Finding Peace After Breakup, Divorce or Death was coauthored with Louise Hay.
+You Can Heal Your Heart: Finding Peace After Breakup, Divorce or Death was coauthored with Louise Hay.
 His first book, The Needs of the Dying, received praise by Mother Teresa.
 David is a contributing writer for Oprah.com, Dr. Oz’s Sharecare.com, and Anderson Cooper.